kris3c/kris3c.github.io/projects/README.md

-# Project Space Welcomes You!
+# Projects Space Welcomes You!

 Coming Soon: Exciting Projects in the Pipeline!